What is probate?

 When is probate needed?

-After someone dies, with or without leaving a Will, any debts need to be paid off and any remaining money, property and belongings need to be dealt with and administered to beneficiaries.
+Probate is needed after someone dies and the rules differ depending on if they had a will or not.
+Any debts, will be paid off from the estate and any remaining money, property and belongings need to be dealt with and administered to beneficiaries.
+You may need to apply for probate.

-Depending on the size of the estate and the kinds of assets within it, you may need to apply for Probate.
-A Grant of Probate, or Grant of Letters of Administration if there is no Will, lets you gain access to the assets of an estate in order to carry out the administration of the deceased person's estate.
+You may need to apply for probate, but this depends on the size of the estate and the assets within it.
+If the person who has died hasn't left a will behind, a Grant of Probate, or Grant of Letters of Administration, will allow you to gain access to the assets of an estate so that you can carry out the administration of the estate.

-- Giving advice on how to trace missing beneficiaries
+- How to trace assets and missing beneficiaries

 Charges can vary between solicitors and high street providers and it can depend on what is involved in administering the estate.
 Many providers fee will be a percentage of the estate.

-If you do decide to carry out Probate yourself then the main cost will be time.
-If this is your preferred course of action we can still give you advice on how to proceed.
+You can carry out the process of probate yourself, however, the main cost will be time.
+If this is your preferred course of action Hugh James can still give you advice on how to proceed.